NITRO CHiRAL: English localisation

-On July 4, 2018, it was announced at the Anime Expo that JAST USA's new JAST Blue branch, which focuses on boys-love games, will release Nitro+CHiRAL's visual novel titles in English.
+On July 4, 2018, it was announced at the Anime Expo that JAST USA's new JAST Blue branch, which focuses on boys' love games, will release Nitro+CHiRAL's visual novel titles in English.

 On June 14, 2021, JAST Blue announced that they will be postponing their localization of Lamento -Beyond the Void- indefinitely.

+On December 19, 2025, English and Simplified Chinese support for the Steam version of Togainu no Chi True Blood was released.